Beaver Wars: Resumption of war with France

 English settlers began to move into the former Dutch territory of upper New York State, and the colonists began to form close ties with the Iroquois as an alliance in the face of French colonial expansion.
 They began to supply the Iroquois with firearms as the Dutch had.
 At the same time, New France's governor Louis de Buade tried to revive the western fur trade.
 His efforts competed with those of the Iroquois to control the traffic and they started attacking the French again.
 The war lasted ten years.

 In 1681, René-Robert Cavelier, Sieur de La Salle, negotiated a treaty with the Miami and Illinois tribes.
 France lifted the ban on the sale of firearms to the Indians, and colonists quickly armed the Algonquin tribes, evening the odds between the Iroquois and their enemies.

 With the renewal of hostilities, the militia of New France was strengthened after 1683 by a small force of regular French navy troops in the Compagnies Franches de la Marine, who constituted the longest serving unit of French regular troops in New France.
-In June 1687, Governor Denonville and Pierre de Troyes set out with a well organized force to Fort Frontenac, where they met with the 50 sachems of the Iroquois Confederacy from their Onondaga council.
-These 50 chiefs constituted the top leaders of the Iroquois, and Denonville captured them and shipped them to Marseilles, France to be galley slaves.
+In June 1687, Governor Denonville and Pierre de Troyes set out with a well organized force to Fort Frontenac.
+Denonville captured 58 male prisoners and 36 of these were later shipped to Marseille, France to be galley slaves.
+(13 men survived and eventually returned to Canada.)
 He then travelled down the shore of Lake Ontario and built Fort Denonville at the site where the Niagara River meets Lake Ontario.
 This site was previously used by La Salle for Fort Conti from 1678 to 1679, and was later used for Fort Niagara which still exists.
 The Iroquois retaliated by destroying farmsteads and slaughtering entire families.
 They burned Lachine to the ground on August 4, 1689.
-Frontenac replaced Denonville as governor for the next nine years (1689–1698), and he recognized the danger created by the imprisonment of the sachems.
-He located the 13 surviving leaders and returned with them to New France in October 1698.
+Frontenac replaced Denonville as governor for the next nine years (1689–1698).